dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 ## Set the client-side environment via header

-To specify the environment for other hosting environments, add the `blazor-environment` header.
+Client-side Blazor apps can set the environment with the `blazor-environment` header.

 In the following example for IIS, the custom header (`blazor-environment`) is added to the published `web.config` file.
 The `web.config` file is located in the `bin/Release/{TARGET FRAMEWORK}/publish` folder, where the placeholder `{TARGET FRAMEWORK}` is the target framework: